majormatt28/Videos/README.md

 Developing a video player utilizng youtube api.

 # Summary
 For this project as you may have guessed I created an app that utilizes youtube api and make it a fully functioning youtube playback app.
 Developing this app has been an exciting and interesting feat and I am excited to share it with others to use.
-If anything breaks however please elt me know and I will correct it. ^_^
+If anything breaks however please let me know and I will correct it. ^_^

 # Getting Started
 Well all that needs to be done is download the files to your computer.